ethz-asl/vgn/README.md

 * `grasps.csv` contains the configuration, label, and associated scene for each grasp,
 * `scenes/<scene_id>.npz` contains the synthetic sensor data of each scene.

-The `data.ipynb` notebook is useful to clean and balance the generated data.
+The `data.ipynb` notebook is useful to clean, balance and visualize the generated data.

 Finally, use `construct_dataset.py` to generate the voxel grids/grasp targets required to train VGN.